min2ha/ukwa-site/content/target/37535/index.en.md

   "subject": "EU Referendum"
 }

-# Politics Home: Blow for Leave campaign as Theresa May hints she won't back Brexit

 Theresa May has dropped a huge hint that she will campaign for Britain to remain in the EU by declaring a draft agreement  "is a basis for a deal".